NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 The above equations will be used to model the performance of the panel within EnergyPlus and also to obtain a “design” UA value for the panel.

-Calculating the UA value of a cooling panel or coming up with a relationship for such a term is not a simple mater.
+Calculating the UA value of a cooling panel or coming up with a relationship for such a term is not a simple matter.
 However, most devices are either rated or tested by the manufacturer under certain conditions.
 From this rating information, a UA value can be calculated.
 The EnergyPlus model will request rating information (inlet water temperature, mass flow rate, “air” temperature, and panel output under rating conditions) and then use it to calculate a UA value that will be used to model the performance of the panel.

 The development of the method for estimating the panel UA value will use the same equations shown above but simply with the purpose of calculating UA rather than the performance of the device, i.e. determining the output of the panel.
 The method for estimating the UA value of the panel begins with the panel rating data that includes the following values: